rreusser/regl-gpu-lines/README.md

 ### Drawing lines

+Drawing is invoked by passing an object with the following optional properties to the constructed draw command.

 - `join` (string): `'round' | 'miter' | 'bevel'`
 - `cap` (string): `'round' | 'square' | 'none'`
 - `joinResolution` (number): number of triangles used to construct rounded joins